mui/material-ui/docs/src/pages/customization/transitions/transitions.md

 `duration`: The calculated duration based on the height.

 ## References
-Visit the [Transitions](/components/transitions/) page for exploring the different transitions which are already available as part of Material-UI.
+Check out the [Transitions](/components/transitions/) page to explore the transition components that are included with Material-UI.